AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 **Step 2: Write the Connect Wallet Function**

-- The `header/index.tsx` file is the header of our Allowance dApp.
-It allows users to connect their Portkey wallet with the Allowance dApp.
+- The `header/index.tsx` file is the header of our allowance dApp.
+It allows users to connect their Portkey wallet with the allowance dApp.

 - Before users can interact with the smart contract, we need to write the `Connect Wallet` function.